BeautifulTrouble/Beautiful-Rising-Research/docs/platform-research-censorship.md

 * For the resource to run completely offline, but to securely/privately request updates when started
 * Provide end-users with the means to securely communicate back to the project, sending questions, updates, translations, etc.

+All of these would need to be evaluated in more detail, after assessing the level of filtering and risk in the target countries.

 ## Solutions to explore

 ### Leap EIP